rhencke/cherow/README.md

 `Stage 3` features support.
 This need to be enabled with the `next` option

-- Dynamic Import
-- Async generators
+- Import()
-- Async Await
+- Asynchronous Iteration
-- Object spread
+- Rest/Spread Properties
 - Optional catch binding
 - Regular Expression's new `DotAll` flag

+## V8 experimal features

+This need to be enabled with the `v8` option

+- Do expressions

 ## Options